Congllspkt/polymer/c.md

 {code}

-The result when calling myFunction(-1, 1); is:
+The result when calling myFunction(-1, 1); is: 0

-The result when calling myFunction(0, 1); is:
+The result when calling myFunction(0, 1); is: null

-The result when calling myFunction(null, 2); is:
+The result when calling myFunction(null, 2); is: null

-The result when calling myFunction("1", 2); is:
+The result when calling myFunction("1", 2); is: 12

-The result when calling myFunction("", 2); is:
+The result when calling myFunction("", 2); is: null

-Descriptive answer